rtc-io/rtc-signaller/README.md

 connections are generally organised into rooms which is inferred information that limits the messaging scope.

+### scope.block()

+Prevent the scope from responding to requests until the block is cleared with a clearBlock call.

+### scope.clearBlock(id)

+Clear the specified block id

 ### scope.leave()

 Leave the messenger mesh